marshallswain/feathers-pinia/docs/guide/use-find.md

 const c = computed(() => b.value + 1)
 ```

 Can you see the loop?
+It will start as soon as you try to read any of the variables.

-- When `c` updates, `a` will notice and increase its value by 1.
+- When reading `a` it will try to read `c` before adding `1`.
-- When `a` increases its value, `b` will notice and increase its value by 1.
+- Reading `c` will cause it to try to read `b` before adding `1` to the return value of `b`.
-- When `b` increases its value, `c` will notice and increase its value by 1, which then re-triggers `a`.
+- But when reading `b`, it will try to read `a` again.

-The loop will go on until the allocated space for tracking current operations is too full, also known as a "stack overflow".
+None of the variables will ever return a value because they'll keep reading each other in a loop.
+The loop will go on until the allocated memory space for tracking current operations is too full, also known as a "stack overflow".

 Declarative queries can work exactly the same way.
-When queries re-run based on other data and that logic goes in a loop, you'll end up with an asynchronous stack of requests.
+When queries re-run based on other data and that logic goes in a loop, you'll end up with an asynchronous stack overflow.
 In order to fix the problem, you can switch one of them to imperative to break the automated flow.
+That's why `useFind` supports both workflows.

 <BlockQuote>

 In the above scenario, if you use the [`feathers-batch` plugins](https://github.com/feathersjs-ecosystem/feathers-batch) on the client and server, it will automatically group all queries into a single request.
-They don't even have to be to the same service, only to the same server.
-It will really speed up your API.
+It really speeds up your API with almost zero effort on your part.
+Give it a try!

 </BlockQuote>